Anderson-Andre-P/Object-Oriented-Programming/README.md

-Got it!
-Here's the improved version in English:

----

 # Object-Oriented Programming (OOP) in C++ Repository

 This repository contains a collection of resources, practical examples, and documentation related to Object-Oriented Programming (OOP) using C++.
 It focuses on providing a deep understanding of core OOP concepts and how to apply them effectively in software development.